Hong Kong University of Science and Technology

-"This major focal-point is a great, 8.5m tall 'Timepiece', which is a synthesis of art and science, in that it is a sculpture which actually functions as a sundial, and a sundial which is also a sculpture, irrespective of its functional element.
-The soaring, sweeping, graceful forms of this centerpiece, is suggestive of dynamic movement and complex rhythms of shape, which uses the Sun and its shadows as an intrinsic element of its function, both visually and aesthetically."

-The future of Chinese science and technology cannot be met without a firm recognition of its past.
-Taming the challenges in nature requires an understanding of its essential relationship with the sciences.
-The utility of an object cannot be separated from its artistry and the form that it takes.
-The “Circle of Time”, shows that only through the mastery of these dualities they can surpass their wildest dreams, being more than equal to any challenge ahead of them.
-At HKUST their will is greater than their ambition.
+The university is organised into five academic schools: School of Engineering, School of Business and Management, School of Science, School of Humanities and Social Science, and the Academy of Interdisciplinary Studies.
+In the 2023–24 academic year, it enrolled around 10,000 undergraduates and 6,800 postgraduates, and employed 903 academic staff.

 History

-In the late 1980s the Hong Kong Government anticipated a strong demand for university graduates to fuel an economy increasingly based on services.
-Sir Sze-Yuen Chung and Sir Edward Youde, the then Governor of Hong Kong, conceived the idea of another university in addition to the pre-existing two universities, The University of Hong Kong and The Chinese University of Hong Kong.
+In the late 1980s, the Hong Kong Government anticipated a strong demand for university graduates to fuel an economy increasingly based on services.
+Sir Sze-Yuen Chung and the territory's governor, Sir Edward Youde, conceived the idea of establishing a third university, in addition to the pre-existing University of Hong Kong and Chinese University of Hong Kong.

-Planning for the "Third University", named The Hong Kong University of Science and Technology later, began in 1986.
-Construction began at the Kohima Camp site in Tai Po Tsai on the Clear Water Bay Peninsula.
-The site was earmarked for the construction of a new British Army garrison, but plans for the construction of the garrison were shelved after the Sino-British Joint Declaration was signed in 1984.
+Planning for the "Third University", as the university was known provisionally, began in 1986.
+On 8 November 1989, Charles, Prince of Wales (now King Charles III) laid the foundation stone of the campus, which was constructed at the Kohima Barracks site in Tai Po Tsai on the Clear Water Bay Peninsula.
+The site was earmarked for the construction of a new British Army garrison to house the 2nd King Edward VII's Own and 7th Duke of Edinburgh's Own Gurkha Rifles, but plans for its construction were shelved after the 1984 signing of the Sino-British Joint Declaration resulted in the downsizing of army presence in Hong Kong.

-Originally scheduled to finish in 1994, the death of Sir Edward in 1986 led to increased effort and allowed UST to open its doors early – in 1991.
-Several leading scientists and researchers took up positions at the new university in its early years, including physicist Leroy Chang who arrived in 1993 as Dean of Science and went on to become Vice-President for Academic Affairs.
+Originally scheduled to finish in 1994, the planning committee for the university decided in 1987 that the new institution should open its doors three years early, in keeping with the community's need and in fulfilment of the wishes of Youde, who died in 1986.
+The university was officially opened by Youde's successor as governor, Sir David Wilson, on 10 October 1991.
+Several leading scientists and researchers took up positions at the university in its early years, including physicist Leroy Chang who arrived in 1993 as Dean of Science and went on to become vice-president for academic affairs.
 Thomas E. Stelson was also a founding member of the administration.

 The project was criticised for surpassing the budget set forth by the Hong Kong Government and the Royal Hong Kong Jockey Club.
-However, under the fund-raising efforts of its President, Woo Chia-wei, the first students enrolled in October 1991.
-By 1992, accommodation and athletic facilities were expanded to support about 7,000 students.
+However, under the fund-raising efforts of its president, Woo Chia-wei, the first students enrolled in October 1991.
+By 1992, the second phase of HKUST's campus was completed, expanding laboratories, student and staff accommodation, and athletic facilities to support about 7,000 students.

 Several more expansion projects such as the construction of the Hong Kong Jockey Club Enterprise Center have since been completed.
 The library extension building, Lee Shau Kee Business Building (LSK), Lo Ka Chung Building, South Bus Station, Undergraduate Halls VIII and IX, Cheng Yu Tung Building (CYT) and the Conference Lodge, are the latest additions to the campus.